e13dav/slotify/README.md

+# About Slotify

-This is a spotify clone being buit while following a tutorial on Udemy
+This is a spotify clone being built while following the "Make a Spotifu Clone from Scratch: JAvascript PHP and MySQL" tutorial on Udemy by Reece Kenney